Orleans, California

-Orleans (formerly New Orleans Bar and Orleans Bar; Karuk: Panamnik) is an unincorporated community in Humboldt County, California.
+Orleans (formerly New Orleans Bar and Orleans Bar; Karuk: Panamnik) is an unincorporated community in Humboldt County, California, United States.
 It is located 12 mi northeast of Weitchpec along State Route 96 (the "Bigfoot Scenic Byway"), at an elevation of 404 feet (123 m).
 Its ZIP Code is 95556.
-It is within area code 530.
+It is served by area code 530.
 The community is within the Six Rivers National Forest and contains a district ranger's office of the National Forest.

-It is within the historical territory of the Karuk Tribe of California.
+Orleans is within the historical territory of the Karuk Tribe of California.
 The original indigenous settlement was named Panamnik.
 When European-American miners arrived, they named their settlement New Orleans Bar.
-It was renamed Orleans Bar in 1855 when it became the county seat of the now-defunct Klamath County, California.
+It was renamed Orleans Bar in 1855 when it became the county seat of the now-defunct Klamath County.
 The Orleans post office was established on December 2, 1857.

 Orleans is the nearest inhabited community to the site of the famous Patterson–Gimlin filming of a purported Bigfoot, which is in a remote area about 10 mi northeast of Orleans.